ldfaiztt/CS4771-MachineLearning/A11/README.txt

 Problem 3:
 If you input a significant number of nodes, this method may take a few seconds.
 Please note the input is a vector (ie GetMarginalGivenSeveral([1,2,3]);)

+Problem 4:
+This can take a few seconds, considering that for each sensor node it builds a marginal probability table that is different from the others.